No New Community Cases; 3 Cases Of COVID-19 In Managed Isolation

 Press Release – Ministry of Health

 There are no new community cases to report today.
 There are 3 new positive cases of COVID-19 to report in managed isolation.
-Border-related case Whole genome sequencing has been completed for the positive COVID-19 case in a worker at the Grand …
+Grand Millennium managed isolation facility Auckland The investigation into how a cleaner at the Grand Millennium, …

 There are no new community cases to report today.
 There are 3 new positive cases of COVID-19 to report in managed isolation.